Bearing an Hourglass: Plot summary

-Norton goes back in time to check out this young man, but after consulting with the other Incarnations, he is informed that this man is the current office holder of the Incarnation of Death (Thanatos—in other words, Zane, from the previous novel) and that it is Zane's attempted suicide that brought him to that position.
+After consulting with the other Incarnations, Norton is informed that this man, Zane — first seen in the previous novel — is the current office holder of the Incarnation of Death, and that it is Zane's attempted suicide that brought him to that position.
 This man is needed as Thanatos to protect his girlfriend, Luna Kaftan, from Satan's mischief so she can go into politics and fulfill a prophecy of thwarting Satan.

-However, a relic Satan had given Norton turned out to be a demon in disguise.
-When Norton went back in time, the demon disembarked a few years in the past to prevent Luna from going into politics (the demon gives an incumbent politician an antidote to keep him alive so Luna doesn't take his position in an emergency election).
-Due to some of the limitations of the hourglass, intercepting this demon is difficult, but Norton eventually manages to stop it.

 Not giving up, Satan tries one more time by trapping Norton on one of the other planets he had an adventure on.
-Not sure how to get back home, Norton starts toying with the hourglass, travelling all the way back to the beginning of the observable universe and all the way to its end (from the Big Bang to the point where all matter became trapped in black holes).
-He realizes his adventures were not on other planets but elaborate stages on Earth, Satan having used brainwashed actors and Chronos's hourglass to control the flow of time to manipulate Norton.
+But Norton soon realizes he is not on another planet but in an elaborate stage on Earth, Satan having used brainwashed actors and Chronos's hourglass to control the flow of time to manipulate Norton.

-Norton then finds out that the demon that created the illusion had been attached to him and, once again, disembarked at a point in the past, two years after the events of the first book, to begin a campaign to discredit Luna so she doesn't run for office.
-Norton then goes back in time to this point and uses his hourglass to show the world all the bad things that will happen if Luna doesn't get elected.
-No longer fooled by Satan's illusion, Norton discovers he can trap Satan in a time loop.
-Defeated, Satan stops trying to exploit him.
+When Norton breaks free from this elaborate stage, he discovers that the demon that created the illusion had travelled back in the past to create a campaign to discredit Luna so she doesn't run for office.
+Norton follows the demon and uses his hourglass to show the world all the bad things that will happen if Luna doesn't get elected.
+Norton then traps Satan in a time loop, and Satan realises he no longer has the power of persuasion over Norton.

+Publication history

+In 1983, Piers Anthony started a new series of novels, Incarnations of Immortality, each one focussed on the Immortals who control powerful elemental forces such as Death and Time.
+The first of these was On a Pale Horse.
+The second book in the series, Bearing an Hourglass, was published in 1984 by Del Rey Books.